 Case 2-2: the final PUCCH resource after UCI multiplexing overlaps with PUSCH

-Case 3: other UCI(s) overlap with a PUSCH, SR overlaps with the PUSCH, SR does not overlap with other UCI(s)
+Case 3: other UCI(s) overlaps with a PUSCH, SR overlaps with the PUSCH, SR does not overlap with other UCI(s)

+Case 4: other UCI(s) overlaps with SR of an equal L1 priority, but SR does not overlap with the PUSCH of an equal L1 priority

 For case 1, RAN1 is positive in principle and thinks that the intended UE behaviour as described in the LS, can be supported if the CR R1-2009687 is implemented into the specification.
 But, some companies in RAN1 think it may have impacts on the PHY processing timeline.